mr-rodriguez/Elastic-SN/docs/06-index-policies.md

 All indices should be green, now.

 **Congratulations!
 You're finished =)**
-- Challenge: try adding the Elastic Defend integration to the policy
+- Challenge: try adding the Elastic Defend integration to the ubuntu agent policy you created earlier